dansmyers/Algorithms/Challenge_Projects/2-The_Lost_Sprint.md

 A good starting point for engaging with 34.4 is to understand the SAT problem and its more restricted variations, 3-SAT and 3-CNF-SAT.
 These are classic problems that show up in a lot of contexts.

+When you are working on the deliverable question, described in more detail below, a good, accessible problem to tackle is the reduction of CIRCUIT-SAT to SAT (Theorem 34.9).
+I suggest starting with that problem as an example for how the NP-completeness proofs work.
+If time permits, you can consider some of the examples in 34.5.

 ## Key Ideas

 ### Overview